-In cooperation with the Milwaukee County Transit System (MCTS), UW–Milwaukee developed the UPASS transit program to serve both commuting students and students living on or near campus.
-There are 8 local bus routes and 3 express bus routes in Milwaukee County that take passengers directly to the University.
+In cooperation with the Milwaukee County Transit System (MCTS), UW–Milwaukee developed the U-PASS transit program to serve both commuting students and students living on or near campus.
+There are 7 local bus routes and 3 express bus routes in Milwaukee County that take passengers directly to the University.

-Elgible students may collect a UPASS and anyone can purchase an M–Card at the Transportation Services office during regular office hours.
-Students issued a UPASS will only require that issued card for their entire career at UWM, as no replacement card will be needed.
-Students are eligible to pick up their UPASS 48 hours after registering for classes, and up to two weeks before classes begin for the Fall and Spring semester.
-UPASSes will not be activated until one week before classes start.
+Elgible students may collect a U-PASS and anyone can purchase an M–Card at the Transportation Services office during regular office hours.
+Students issued a U-PASS will only require that issued card for their entire career at UWM, as no replacement card will be needed.
+Students are eligible to pick up their U-PASS 48 hours after registering for classes.
+U-PASSes will activate one week before classes start.
 (See eligibility requirements below)

-To be eligible, you must be a student taking at least one class for credit on the Kenwood campus (not online).
-The cost of the UPASS is included in your tuition as part of the student segregated fees*.
+To be eligible, you must be a student taking at least one class for credit on the main (Kenwood) campus (not online).
+The cost of the U-PASS is included in your tuition as part of the student segregated fees*.

 Wheelchair–accessible buses are available.
 For detailed Milwaukee County Bus timetable information visit MCTS on the web at www.ridemcts.com/Transit Plus call the MCTS BusLine at (414) 344-6711.
 Consult our uwm.edu/transportation/wheelchairaccessiblebusing page for additional information regarding accessibility.

-Students not paying segregated fees for the summer are not eligible for the UPASS to remain active automatically*.
-If interested in activating a UPASS during the summer, students will need to pay the associated portion of segregated fees for Summer use.
-Also, students seeking to pay the associated portion of segregated fees for Summer use of the UPASS will need to have paid segregated fees or will pay segregated fees for the Spring and Fall semester in the same year of the Summer UPASS session in question.
+Students not paying segregated fees for the summer are not eligible for the U-PASS to remain active automatically*.
+If interested in activating a U-PASS during the summer, students will need to pay the associated portion of segregated fees for Summer use.
+This option is only available to students who will be continuing their UWM studies in the Fall semester.

-*Students interested in information regarding segregated fees may learn more at the UWM Student Association website, studentorgs.uwm.edu/org/sa/SegFees.
-Traditionally students taking courses on campus are assessed segregated fees, while students taking on-line only courses (or auditing only) are not assessed segregated fees and therefore not eligible for the UPASS.
+*Students interested in information regarding segregated fees may learn more at the UWM Student Association website.
+Traditionally, students taking courses on campus are assessed segregated fees while students taking on-line only courses (or auditing only) are not assessed segregated fees and therefore not eligible for the U-PASS.

 MCTS riders may also benefit from utilizing a MCTS smart phone app.
 MCTS approved applications are discussed online at ridemcts.com/rider-information/real-time-information/apps.
-Google Maps smart phone app also provides information regarding MCTS routes.
+Their official app is available for iOS and Android devices.
+Google Maps smart phone app, available in iOS and Android devices, also provides information regarding MCTS routes.

 MCTS riders who experience issues may also contact MCTS M-Card Services at (414) 937-0470.